qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

 When testing UI components is difficult and slow, we move the logic out, into classes/functions of their own with their own tests.
 It is just too much a hassle to test everything in UI component tests.
-Separating the concerns allow fast tests for most of the code.
+Separating the concerns allows fast tests for most of the code.

 Because with Vue.js component tests are so fast, it is tempting to add logic to